Strange Horizons

 Strange Horizons is an online speculative fiction magazine.
-It also features speculative poetry and nonfiction in every issue, including reviews, essays, interviews, and roundtables.
+It also features speculative poetry and non-fiction in every issue, including reviews, essays, interviews, and roundtables.

 History and profile

 It was launched in September 2000, and publishes new material (fiction, articles, reviews, poetry, and/or art) 51 weeks of the year, with an emphasis on "new, underrepresented, and global voices."
 The magazine was founded by writer and editor Mary Anne Mohanraj.
+It is registered with the IRS as 501(c)(3) non-profit organization.
 It has a staff of approximately sixty volunteers, and is unusual among professional speculative fiction magazines in being funded entirely by donations, holding annual fund drives.